amorijs/cs-demo-input-recorder/README.md

 1. **Make sure you've read the [IMPORTANT](#IMPORTANT) section**

-2.  **Download the latest build** from the [releases page](../../releases)

-   - Always scan `.exe` files you download
+2.  **Download the latest build** from the [releases page](../../releases).
+Always scan `.exe` files you download

-3. **Extract the file** to a folder of your choice

-   - Recommended: create a new blank folder as the program will save files in the same location
+3. **Extract the file** to a folder of your choice.
+Recommended: create a new blank folder as the program will save files in the same location

 4. **Make sure CS and faceit AC is closed**